abhi1176/WhosBetterSiameseTSN/README.md

 # [ChopstickUsing, HandDrawing and SonicDrawing]
 # Download https://drive.google.com/file/d/1Ck-Dke5AcKMzKsedJfblRcTjSPBklo4P/view to `dataset`
-unzip EPIC-Skills2018_videos.zip  # This didn't work on Linux, but did on Windows.
-Don't know why cd EPIC-Skills2018_videos/videos for dir in `ls` do
+unzip EPIC-Skills2018_videos.zip  # This didn't work on Linux, but did on Windows. cd EPIC-Skills2018_videos/videos for dir in `ls` do